cybik/jobbifier/README.md

 yafot
 ---------
 Main project files for GUI app.
-Slightly altered from monkey0506's code to allow for fun stuffs.
+Altered from monkey0506's code to allow for fun stuffs.